DigiBP/Team-Rueeblimaert-Aarau/README.md

 ## Start of the Process:

 In our digitalised process, the patient goes to a physician.
 If needed the medical doctor writes a prescription by filling out the [Google form][1] (ten questions).
-Our BPN process starts as soon as the physician sends the Google form.
+Our BPM process starts as soon as the physician sends the Google form.
 In the screenshots below is an example of our Google form.

 [1]: https://docs.google.com/forms/d/e/1FAIpQLSfqVcNNJvv8UbSqdx3HZtLKWscjcq13AHXkysQsV_cB3ej1MA/viewform
 ![image](https://user-images.githubusercontent.com/115709957/209001835-aad677fd-aff0-4c5e-b1d3-844213653510.png)